ericdke/WithOrWithoutEmoji/README.md

 - return the String with only the Emojis

-- return an Array of the String's Emojis only

-- return an Array of the String's letters without the Emojis
+- return an Array of the String's Emojis

 As of 2016/01/31, works with all Emojis, including skin fades and country flags.